Overwatch-Framework/.github/profile/README.md

 # Overwatch Framework

-Overwatch is a modular Garry's Mod roleplay framework developed by [Riggs](https:/github.com/riggs9162) and [bloodycop](https:/github.com/bloodycop6385) following the closure of Minerva Servers.
+Overwatch is a modular Garry's Mod roleplay framework developed by [Riggs](https:/github.com/riggs9162) and [bloodycop](https:/github.com/bloodycop6385) following the closure of **Minerva Servers**.
 It is designed to faithfully capture and modernize the gameplay behavior of **Project Synapse** and **impulse**, offering a modern, immersive, and technically sound roleplay experience.

 ## Vision